snac-cooperative/snac_eac_cpf_utils/readme.md

 The command line params understood by oclc_marc2cpf.xsl are normally not necessary.
 If you wanted to use the Perl script get_records.pl to run a test with a subset of your data, the params could be useful.
-The Perl script exec_record.pl relies on these params, but they are automatically managed based on configuration values from a supplied .cfg file.
+The Perl script exec_record.pl relies on some of these params, but they are automatically managed based on configuration values from a supplied .cfg file.

+fallback_default default US-SNAC

+The fallback_default is the default agency code for the maintenanceAgency as well as the value used when there is no maintenance agency in the original MARC record.
+The maintenanceAgency of a CPF record will often be the agency creating the CPF, as opposed to the agency that created the MARC record.
+We save the maintenance agency from the original MARC record in an objectXMLWrap'd MODS element inside the CPF.

 chunk_size  default 100